david-knott/moderncompilerinjava/CURRENT.md

 Record assign is generating a seg fault.

+Modified runtime.c to use longs instead of ints.
+Longs are 64 bit

-Multiplying the word size * 2 ( 16 ) when indexing the array makes test pass.
+~~Multiplying the word size * 2 ( 16 ) when indexing the array makes test pass.
 I have no idea why.
-See translator.subScriptVar.
+See translator.subScriptVar.~~

 Test for 2 breaks in a while works, although I am not sure if it is working just by accident.